UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_22.md

 max     6.000000  14.000000   5.000000  23.000000  93.704912
 ```

-If we attempt to sum the column.
-We get a concatenation of the column:
+If we attempt to sum the column, we get a concatenation of the column:

 ``` python
 cereal['calories'].sum()